Burglar Safe Sales And Services

 C-Rated safes improve this security to at least 1” thick doors that also have walls at least a 1⁄2” thick.
 B/C-Rated safes is a catch-all rating for safes with at least a 1/4″ steel body, 1/2” door and an additional 10 to 12 gauge metal layers of composite material with fire resistance.

 None of these containers types go through testing and carry their ratings based only on the construction of the safes.
 These containers simply keep hands off of the property inside of them and do not usually offer much protection from simple hand tools or power tools.

 The next few tiers of U.L. ratings apply the pretense “TL” for Tool resistance, followed by a number equating the time it can resist simple tools or handheld electrical devices.
 Such as TL-15, TL-30, and TL-30×6.
 Safes given an Underwriters Laboratories “TL” rating have passed all standardized tests defined in UL standard 687 using the same tools and group of engineers.
-These types of safes are usually required for insurance purposes at jewelry stores.
+These types of high security or “jewelry safes” are usually required for insurance purposes at jewelry stores.

 Fire And Burglary Safes: Rating Scale

 The Underwriters Laboratories also test safes’ protection from fire.
 These UL fire safes offer fire protection on a different scale in addition to the burglary ratings.
 These tests are rigorous and end in results that equate to a measure of time by temperature.
 They are carried out in an industrial oven, and usually, involve placing sheets of paper into a safe before the oven is ignited.